 Asia Pacific Foundation of Canada to Lead Canadian Women-only Business Mission to South Korea and Thailand

-TORONTO, Nov.
-23, 2023 (GLOBE NEWSWIRE) -- The Asia Pacific Foundation of Canada, with strong support from the public and private sectors in Canada, South Korea, and Thailand, is pleased to announce that it will lead Smarter Living: The Canadian Women-only Business Mission to South Korea and Thailand from November 26 to December 1, 2023, in Bangkok (Nov.
+November 23, 2023 – TORONTO, ON – The Asia Pacific Foundation of Canada, with strong support from the public and private sectors in Canada, South Korea, and Thailand, is pleased to announce that it will lead Smarter Living: The Canadian Women-only Business Mission to South Korea and Thailand from November 26 to December 1, 2023, in Bangkok (Nov.
 26-28) and Seoul (Nov.
 29-Dec.
 1).

 South Korea and Thailand present ideal market opportunities for Canadian businesses, particularly in the sectors of cleantech, health care, and information and computer technology (ICT).
 Both countries have strategically prioritized these industries in their economic strategies and offer attractive incentives to foster growth and collaboration.
 By capitalizing on these complementary markets, Canadian companies can establish a strong foothold and tap into the potential for long-term success and mutually beneficial partnerships.